 What In-Game Settings Actually Affect Aim Performance?

-Beyond sensitivity and crosshair, several other settings directly impact how accurately you can shoot.
+Beyond sensitivity and crosshair, several other settings directly impact how accurately you shoot.

 Visual Settings That Help Aim

-- Brightness: Set to 100 or slightly above to ensure enemies are visible in shadows
+- Brightness: Set to 100 or slightly higher so enemies stay visible in shadows

-- Color Blind Mode: Even non-colorblind players sometimes benefit from Deuteranope mode, which increases contrast on enemy outlines
+- Color Blind Mode: Even if you're not colorblind, Deuteranope mode increases contrast on enemy outlines

-- Motion Blur: Turn this off entirely.
-Motion blur obscures your crosshair during movement and makes target tracking harder
+- Motion Blur: Turn this off.
+Motion blur obscures your crosshair during movement and makes tracking harder

-- Show FPS: Enable this so you can monitor whether frame drops are affecting your aim consistency
+- Show FPS: Enable this so you can monitor whether frame drops are messing with your aim

 Performance Settings